CHAPTER I: GOALS

 Article 16: Extraordinary General Meetings

 An Extraordinary General Meeting may be called at the request of EuroCham Cambodia’s Chairperson with the approval of the Board of Directors or must be called upon the request of at least 40% of all Ordinary Members.
-Such a request from the Ordinary Members must be submitted to the Chairman of the Board of Directors and must provide details of the specific purposes for such meeting.
-The Chairman shall call the Extraordinary General Meeting within 4 weeks after receipt of the request.
+Such a request from the Ordinary Members must be submitted to the Chairperson of the Board of Directors and must provide details of the specific purposes for such meeting.
+The Chairperson shall call the Extraordinary General Meeting within 4 weeks after receipt of the request.

 CHAPTER VIII: BOARD OF DIRECTORS AND EXECUTIVE COMMITTEE OF THE EUROPEAN CHAMBER OF COMMERCE